 Women's Volleyball vs. Washington (Sept.
 9, 2017)

 Pepperdine alum Scott Wong was named the Waves’ head women’s volleyball coach in December of 2014, becoming the fifth head coach in the program’s history.
-He enters his second season at the helm of the Waves’ program in 2016.
+He enters his fourth season at the helm of the Waves’ program in 2018.